Entry

 Located on Union Square in downtown Raleigh, the North Carolina State Capitol was opened in 1840.
 Today, the Capitol houses only the offices of the governor and lieutenant governor and their staff.

-Every June, the community of Spivey’s Corner hosts The National Hollerin’ Contest.
+For nearly forty years, the community of Spivey's Corner hosted the National Hollerin' Contest.
 Once used by farmers and rural neighbors to communicate across long distances, hollering fell away at the beginning of the twentieth century because of telephone use.
-The Hollerin’ Contest seeks to preserve the lost art alive, and nearly 3,000 tourists visit Sampson County to learn and celebrate it at the folk festival.
+The Hollerin' Contest sought to preserve the lost art.

 Tryon Palace